gmedinat/gmedinat.github.io/index.md

 </p>

 <p style="text-align: justify;">
 My research focuses on resolved stellar populations in the Milky Way and its neighborhood, with an emphasis on the Galactic halo, dwarf galaxies, and star clusters.
-I possess ample experience on time-series analyses, big data, and state-of-the-art astrostatistical techniques.
-I have specialized on Galactic archaeology and the use of pulsating variable stars (primarily RR Lyrae stars) as tracers of the formation and evolution of the Milky Way.
+With experience on time-series analysys, big data, and state-of-the-art astrostatistical techniques, I have specialized on Galactic archaeology and the use of pulsating variable stars (primarily RR Lyrae stars) as tracers of the formation and evolution of the Milky Way.
 </p>

 <p style="text-align: justify;">